Towards the Pedagogical Steering of Large Language Models for Tutoring: A Case Study with Modeling Productive Failure

-We test our \name-controlled tutor LLM against three ablation versions. \begin{itemize} \item[V1:] \textbf{Full \name.} An LLM controlled by our implementation of \name. \item[V2:] \textbf{No Intent.} Baseline version leaving complete freedom to the tutor LLM to choose the best way to answer without conditioning on any intent.
-We use it to assess the tutoring strategy fidelity of our system. \item[V3:] \textbf{Constant Intent.} This version constantly uses the same intent (labeled ``Seek Strategy'' in Table \ref{tab:taxonomy} of Appendix \ref{sec:appendixtaxonomy}) that only asks the student to proceed with the exercise.
-We use this baseline to assess the importance of a well-crafted Intent Selection procedure. \item[V4:]\textbf{LLM Intent.} In this version, the choice of the intent is left to an LLM similarly as in the related work~\cite{Bridge}.
-We use it to assess whether the intent's choice needs to be determined by an expert-designed procedure or if a natural language description of the tutoring strategy to follow is enough (\dqone{}).
-Its prompt is given in Appendix \ref{sec:appendixintentselectorprompt}. \end{itemize}
+We test our \name-controlled tutor LLM (\textbf{V1}) against three ablation versions. \textbf{V2: No Intent} is a baseline LLM prompted to act like a tutor with our base prompt (but no intent-dependent prompt).
+We use it to assess the tutoring strategy fidelity of our system. \textbf{V3: Constant Intent} always uses the same intent (``Ask for Next Step'' in Table \ref{tab:taxonomy} of Appendix \ref{sec:appendixtaxonomy}) that only asks the student to proceed with the exercise.
+We use this baseline to assess the importance of the Intent Selection procedure. \textbf{V4: LLM Intent} use an LLM to perform the Intent Selection (with the prompt given in Appendix \ref{sec:appendixintentselectorprompt})~\citet{Bridge}, and we use it to answer whether the intent's choice needs to be determined by an expert-designed procedure or if a natural language description of the tutoring strategy to follow is enough (\dqone{}.

-To quantitatively assess the \textit{Productive Failure fidelity} of the different versions (their success in following PF), we have to rely on proxy variables.
-We propose as a main proxy the \textbf{number of student-generated Representation and Solution Methods} (RSMs, which can be thought of as partial solutions).
+To quantitatively assess the \textit{PF fidelity} of the different versions (their success in following PF), we have to rely on proxy variables.
+We propose as a main proxy the \textbf{number of student-generated Representation and Solution Methods} (RSMs), which can be seen as the different ways students represent the problem and try to solve it.
 As explained in Section \ref{section:PF}, the diversity of student-generated RSMs is the first predictor of learning gains with PF~\cite{Designing,nb_RSMs}.
 We thus use this number to measure the PF fidelity of the tutor.